-John Zucker (aged 65), Non-Executive Director
+John Zucker - Non-Executive Director

 John is a solicitor with considerable company and commercial experience.
-He is a consultant in the corporate department at law firm, Matthew, Arnold & Baldwin LLP.
+He is a consultant in the corporate department at law firm, Veale Wasbrough Vizards.

-David Coldbeck (aged 68), Non-Executive Director
+David Coldbeck - Non-Executive Director

 David worked for HSBC Bank plc for 32 years during which time he undertook various managerial roles in Retail and Corporate Banking, ultimately being appointed Area Director in London, a position he held for nine years prior to his retirement in 1999.
-David is an associate of the Chartered Institute of Bankers and holds various other company directorships.
+David holds various other company directorships.